Sunday, November 22, 2015

 Sir Tim has also rightly apologised to the Korean women scientists who he offended.
 One might think that this would be the end of it.
 But no. The Times (London) has already made one attempt to discredit the original report by citing a non-verbatim report that seemed to contradict the original reporting (it didn't).
 Then the Daily Mail tried the same sort of trick again, but that didn't work.

-Now the Daily Mail is trying a more direct approach, hatchet job on Connie.
+Now the Daily Mail is trying a more direct approach, a hatchet job on Connie.
 Make no mistake, the Mail has decided to destroy her reputation, even though she was doing nothing more than her job.
 She did not orchestrate the Twitter monstering of Sir Tim.
 It is completely untruthful to say that Connie hounded Sir Tim out of his job.

 On the upside, The Mail seems to have got its knickers in a twist over something easily understood. which is that her university uploaded an outdated CV into its information system when they were running a pilot.
 None of this has any bearing on the fact that a Nobel winning scientist put his foot in his mouth.